Updated on June 19th, 2020 by Nathan Parsh

 Polypropylene is a high-value and easy to transport plastic used in manufacturing a wide range of finished products, including consumer packaging, automobile parts, medical equipment, currency and textiles.

 The project is scheduled to begin producing polypropylene in late 2021; from there Inter Pipeline expects to earn approximately $450 to $500 million per year in long-term average annual EBITDA.
-EBITDA of $450 to $500 million would represent approximately 40% of IPL’s 2018 total EBITDA.
+EBITDA of $450 to $500 million would represent 43% to 48% of Inter Pipeline’s 2019 total EBITDA.

 The Heartland Petrochemical Complex will have the capacity to consume ~22,000 b/d of propane to produce ~525 kilotonnes per annum (KTA) of PP. The Alberta-produced PP is expected to have one of the lowest cash costs in North America due to the oversupplied propane market in Western Canada.